Architecture of London: Romanesque and Gothic

+View of the nave looking northwards (c.13th-century) which is unusually tall for an English Gothic church.

+External view of The Henry VII Chapel (1516) built in an ornate Perpendicular Gothic Style.

+Temple Church (1185): a very rare example of an English round church, as well as one of the oldest Gothic churches in the whole of England.

-London's other most important church: Westminster Abbey, was rebuilt in the Gothic style in the 13th century during the reign of Henry III, who commissioned a substantial quantity of important buildings in this period.
-This produced the majority of the building which persists to this day, with only small fragments of the original Saxon church still present, most notably the crypt.
-The architecture of the abbey is distinctive amongst England's large gothic churches due its close resemblance to French Gothic Architecture, particularly Reims Cathedral.
-Features akin to French Gothic include its notably tall 32 m (102 ft) high nave which is the tallest in England, large flying buttresses and triple portal on the east front.
-This has led to speculation that the master mason was French, although the rich decoration of this church is highly English in character, with this abbey being arguably the first example of the Decorated Style of English Gothic.
-The most significant later addition to this gothic incarnation of abbey was the Henry VII Chapel (late 15th to early 16th-century) which is notable for its fan vaulted ceiling.
-Other significant Gothic churches surviving from the Middle Ages include Southwark Cathedral which was a former priory, Temple Church (13th century) a rare round Knights Templar church, as well as a handful of city churches that survived the Great Fire, such as St Andrew Undershaft, St Helen's Bishopsgate, St Olave's Hart Street and St Sepulchre-without-Newgate.
+London's other most important church: Westminster Abbey - the official church of The Monarchy - was rebuilt in the Gothic style in the 13th century during the reign of Henry III, who commissioned a substantial quantity of significant buildings during his reign.
+This produced the majority of the church which persists to this day, with only small fragments of the original Romanesque Saxon church surviving.
+The architecture of the abbey is very distinctive amongst England's large Gothic churches due its close resemblance to French Gothic Architecture of the period such as Reims Cathedral.
+The feature of Westminster Abbey which is particularly akin to French Gothic Architecture of the period is the exceptionally tall nave (which at 32m is the tallest in England), as well as large flying buttresses on the exterior and a typically French triple portal on the east front.
+These features have led to speculation that the master mason who built the abbey was French, although the intricate decoration of this church is distinctly English in character, with this abbey being arguably the first example of the Decorated Style of English Gothic.
+The most significant later addition to this Gothic incarnation of abbey was the Henry VII Chapel (late 15th to early 16th-century) which is highly notable for its exceptionally ornate fan vaulted ceiling.

+Smaller medieval Gothic churches in Central London which still survive include Southwark Cathedral (a large former priory church which was greatly altered in the 19th-century), as well as a handful of other medieval churches in the City of London that escaped the Great Fire such as St Andrew Undershaft, St Etheldreda's Church, London, St Helen's Bishopsgate, St Olave's Church, Hart Street and St Sepulchre-without-Newgate.
+The most architecturally significant of these surviving churches is undoubtedley Temple Church; a very rare surviving example of an English round church which was affiliated to The Knights Templar; a powerful monastic order who built churches in this format to replicate The Church of the Holy Sepulchre in Jerusalem.
+In addition, due to being completed in a Gothic style at the exceptionally early date of 1185, this church may be the oldest surviving Gothic church in the whole of England.